0xPARC/0xparc-intro-book/retreat-notes.typ

 Suppose $f(T_1, ..., T_n) in FF_q [T_1, ..., T_n]$
 is a polynomial of degree up to $2$ in each variable, specified by the coefficients.
-Now Peggy wants to convince Victor that
+Now Penny wants to convince Victor that
 $f(x_1, ..., x_n) = 0$ whenever $x_i in {0,1}$.

 Of course, Victor could verify this himself by plugging in all $2^n$ pairs.